yxj0312/ticketPHP/README.md

 - Create a UserController in the Controllers folder
 - Could write a interface named controller
 - Could write a abstract class for relative dependency injections.
+- Install a Template engine, like twig, so we can render the view much easier.